What to Know Before Traveling to Colombia: Safety, Currency, Customs

 Customs and cultural gestures

-Colombia has a soul, felt in the little things:
+Colombia has a soul, and you feel it in the little things:

 • Always greet – A smile, “Buenos días” or “Buenas tardes” opens every door.

-• Be patient – Time flows slower.
+• Be patient – Time flows slower here.
 Embrace it as part of the charm.

-• Honour family – For Colombians, family is the centre of the universe.
+• Honour the family – For Colombians, family is the centre of the universe.

-• Don’t insult the country – Colombians are proud of their homeland.
-Forget the drug culture clichés – they hurt.
+• Don't insult the country – Colombians are proud of their homeland.
+Forget the clichés about narco-culture – it hurts.

 Other practical tips

-• Water – In big cities, tap water is drinkable, but in rural areas opt for bottled.
+• Water – In major cities, tap water is safe to drink, but in rural areas, opt for bottled water.

-• Climate – Colombia doesn’t have traditional seasons.
-Elevation determines the weather: Bogotá may be cool, Cartagena hot and humid.
+• Climate – Colombia doesn’t have classic seasons.
+Elevation determines the weather: it may be cool in Bogotá, hot and humid in Cartagena.

 • Language – Spanish is everywhere.
-A few words will open many doors.
+A few words can open many doors for you.

-• Vaccines – Check the recommendations for vaccines (yellow fever for some regions).
+• Vaccinations – Check vaccination recommendations (yellow fever for some regions).

-Colombia is for those who love living with an open heart
+Colombia is for those who love to live with an open heart

-Travelling to Colombia means choosing to believe in the beauty of people.
+Travelling to Colombia is choosing to believe in the beauty of people.
 In the rhythm of life.
-In smiles that warm without words.
+In the smiles that warm without words.

-If you open your eyes and heart, you'll discover not just a country, but an experience that will stay with you forever.
+If you open your eyes and heart, you will discover not just a country, but an experience that will stay with you forever.

-Join Panic Frame & Travel and let's experience the most authentic Colombia together — the one hidden behind smiles and songs.
+Join Panic Frame & Travel and let's experience the truest Colombia together — the one hidden behind its smiles and songs.

 Author: Martin Bonov